 Where possible, we will always try to collect personal information directly from you – for example when you:

-- request information, contact or deal with us through our website or contact us by telephone;
+- request information, contact or deal with us through our website, social media or you contact us by telephone;

-- correspond with us in writing (such as letters and emails); o
+- correspond with us in writing (such as letters and emails); or

 - meet with us in person.